 Keep a Lid on Credit

-of undergraduates have credit cards, according to a national Sallie Mae study.
+Fifty-six percent of undergraduates have credit cards, according to a national Sallie Mae study.
 Managed properly through controlled spending, credit cards can be an important part of building a solid credit history.
 However, be sure to monitor your balance.
 You may be surprised by how quickly your purchases add up.
 To avoid overspending, stick to your budget and pay off your balance each month.
 And before you sign up, be sure to read the fine print.
 Look for a card with low or no annual fees and compare offers to find the lowest interest rate.
 Also, find out how long the grace period, the amount of time you have to pay your balance in full without paying a finance charge, on the credit card is and what you’ll be charged for a late payment.
 Once you begin to use credit, the three major credit reporting companies will begin calculating your credit score based on factors such as your payment history.
 You’re eligible to receive a free credit report from each of the three major credit reporting companies once every 12 months; go to www.annualcreditreport.com for more information.

 Don’t Spend More than Necessary